semaphoreci/docs/docs/ci-cd-environment/docker-layer-caching.md

 # Docker Layer Caching

-This document will show you how you can use Layer Caching in Docker in order to make your builds faster and is indented for Semaphore 2.0 users that create Docker containers in their Semaphore 2.0 projects.
+This document will show you how to use Layer Caching in Docker to make your builds faster and apply it in CI/CD workflows on Semaphore.

 ## About Layer Caching in Docker